dakanji/RefindPlus/BUILDING.md

 $ git push
 ```

-If you have your own edits, in a `MyEdits` branch for instance, run the following additiaonl commands:
+If you have your own edits, in a `MyEdits` branch for instance, run the following additional commands:

 ```
 $ cd ~/Documents/RefindGOPFix/WorkingFolder